 Communicative activities help students improve their comprehension and expression of spoken English and reinforce vocabulary and pronunciation.

-An intensive TOEFL test preparation class and other classes are offered according to student interest.
+American Culture or American Music, or other classes may be offered according to student interest.
 Additional classes require a minimum number of participants.